-Physical sunscreens (also known as mineral sunscreen or sunblock) contain active mineral ingredients — usually zinc oxide or titanium dioxide.
-These work by creating a physical barrier over the body’s surface, which blocks and scatters UV rays before they penetrate the skin.
+Mineral sunscreens (also known as physical sunscreen or sunblock) contain mineral ingredients — usually zinc oxide or titanium dioxide.
+These create a physical barrier on the surface of the skin, which blocks and scatters UV radiation before it penetrates the skin.

 Chemical sunscreens, on the other hand, work like a sponge by absorbing UV rays into the skin.
-Once absorbed, they change the UV rays to heat (a less harmful form of energy), then release them through the skin.
+Once absorbed, they change harmful UV rays to heat (a less harmful form of energy), then disperse them through the skin.

-Formulations that contain both mineral and chemical ingredients are termed as chemical sunscreens.
+Formulations that contain both mineral and chemical ingredients are termed chemical sunscreens.

 So, is it the same as organic vs inorganic sunscreens?

 This is not a one-size-fits-all situation.
-It depends on your skin type, lifestyle and more.
-So, I am going lay out all the information and you have to decide what works well for YOU!
+It depends on your skin type, lifestyle, and more.
+So, I will lay out all the information, and you have to decide which is the best sunscreen for YOU!

-For many people, this may be the biggest factor while deciding between different types of sunscreen.
+For many, this may be the most significant factor when deciding between different types of sunscreen.

-Because physical sunscreen sits on top of your skin, it does not enter your bloodstream.
+Because mineral sunscreen has physical blockers that sit on top of your skin, it does not enter your bloodstream.

-Chemical ones, on the other hand, can have certain ingredients leeching into your bloodstream.
+Chemical formulas, on the other hand, can have certain ingredients absorbed into your bloodstream.

 Is this a problem?

-However, as I said, science has not reached any unanimous conclusions on this one, so this one remains a matter of personal choice.
-Personally, I prefer to err on the side of caution — especially since hormonal disruptions have been a long term issue for me.
+However, as I said, science has not reached any unanimous conclusions, so this remains a matter of personal choice.
+I prefer to err on the side of caution, especially since hormonal disruptions have been my long-term issue.

 The environmental impact